ntngu/mygamelist/README.md

 # mygamelist
-A website for game review curation.
+A website to curate game reviews.